GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ## Cloud account setup

 This section describes the setup steps needed for each cloud system.
+Note that you only need to perform setup steps on the clouds you wish to test.
+If you only want to test Google Cloud, you only need to install and configure `gcloud`.
 * [Google Cloud](#install-gcloud-and-setup-authentication)
 * [OpenStack](#install-openstack-cli-client-and-setup-authentication)
 * [Kubernetes](#kubernetes-configuration-and-credentials)